 Is it essential to have all these waza?

 The first few waza of kumitachi: Ipponme, Nihonme, Sanbonme.
 How to block, parry, advance, and retreat while attacking.
 How to bait, lay a trap, and spring it.
 There is the mental strength to engage in shinken shobu ( dueling with real swords), where you must put your life on the line to be victorious.
-That is a particular mindset.
-The willingness to push without concern for life or safety.
+That is a particular mindset — the willingness to push without concern for life or safety.
 In essence the attitude of a swordsman.
 How to use timing and distance.
 Learning proper and improper maai (spacing).
 And that at the end that gets tossed out the window anyway.
 These are all taught in the first couple of techniques.

 Learning a thousand things and throwing them all out, as we must do in martial arts.
 Anyone who spars can tell you, there is no detailed plan for victory the night before.
 Just the spontaneous advantage of your opponent's openings.
 That’s not to say you aren't setting yourself up to do it.
 It is not just pure luck all the time.
 How to use the sword and body and voice.
 How the weapon becomes an extension of your body/mind.
 On and on and on.

 Investigate just a few waza and you see everything else is just a variation on a theme.

-To an extent they are essential.
+To an extent, they are essential.
 Don’t be confused, however, by the desire to acquire.
 We are material people.
 No, I won't be singing Madonna.
 Though we are, and the tendency to want to pocket all these techniques is powerful.
 We should understand clearly what we are learning.
 The swordsman should have a mindset and ability that is the base for techniques.
-The psychology of the warrior is a larger factor than the number of techniques.
+The psychology of the warrior is a more significant factor than the number of waza.

 Quality of what you know is more important.